Student Research Festival

 Student Research Festival 2025

-To celebrate excellence in research communication, prizes will be awarded for the best presentations within each theme area, including a grand prize of £100 and a runner-up award of £50.
+To celebrate excellence in research communication, prizes were awarded for the best presentations within each theme area, including a grand prize of £100 and a runner-up award of £50.
 Join us in advancing the conversation around impactful research and celebrate the talented individuals who are shaping the future of academia.

 Student Research Festival 2024